 Building Your Next Chapter Together

-Remember that the key motivator for eliminating debt or funding a renovation or campus upgrade for most people is not the debt or the physical changes to your buildings, but the opportunities eliminating debt or improving your ministry space creates.
-As you prepare to share your plan with the congregation, be sure to clearly articulate how you plan to expand your ministry funding plan once your debt has been paid off or how the upgrades will allow for more effective hospitality, discipleship, or other ministries.
-Will you hire additional staff to facilitate new ministry initiatives?
+Remember that the key motivator for eliminating debt or funding a renovation or campus upgrade for most people is not the debt or the physical changes to your buildings, but the opportunities that eliminating debt or improving your ministry space creates.
+As you prepare to share your plan with the congregation, be sure to clearly articulate how you plan to expand your ministry funding plan once your debt has been paid off, or how the upgrades will enable more effective hospitality, discipleship, or other ministries.
+Would you be able to hire additional staff to facilitate new ministry initiatives?
 Do you plan to launch a digital discipleship program?
 Will you begin a new outreach ministry program or worship service?
 Do you plan to increase funding for youth and young adult ministry?
-Whatever your God-sized vision is for your church, be sure to share how you intend to rebuild your ministry budget post debt.
+Whatever your God-sized vision is for your church, be sure to share how you intend to rebuild your ministry budget post-debt.

-Before proceeding with a capital campaign, it is critical to first test the willingness of your congregation to support your vision.
-In this webinar from Horizons and CapinCrouse, we discuss the importance of conducting a feasibility study prior to launching a capital campaign.
-Understanding the readiness of your congregation, and in particular, your ministry and financial leaders will help shape your capital campaign process and timing.
-A feasibility study will assess how important debt elimination is to your members and how supportive they might be of a capital campaign.
+Before proceeding with a capital campaign, it is crucial to first assess the congregation's willingness to support your vision.
+In this webinar from Horizons and CapinCrouse, we discuss the importance of conducting a feasibility study before launching a capital campaign.
+Understanding the readiness of your congregation, and in particular, your ministry and financial leaders, will help shape your capital campaign process and timing.
+A feasibility study will assess the importance of debt elimination to your members and their potential support for a capital campaign.
 You will also be able to inform members and test their levels of support for your post-debt vision.
-Gathering this critical data prior to launching your capital campaign will enable you to pivot, if needed, and forge ahead if the study determines there is broad support.
+Gathering this critical data before launching your capital campaign will enable you to pivot, if needed, and forge ahead if the study determines there is broad support.
 Conducting a quality feasibility study will ensure your congregation moves forward together in mission and ministry.

 Now is the time to consider the opportunities for rebuilding your annual ministry plan without the burden of debt service.